alyssahooper/alyssahooper.github.io/README.md

 -Technologies: HTML, CSS, Bootstrap

--Goal: Code a Sacramento restaurant catering to professionals coming soon page
+-Goal: Create a design file and code a coming soon page for a Sacramento restaurant catering to professionals that is opening in two weeks.